 Located very close to Plaza Roja, it is one of the busiest parks since it is in one of the city’s most populated areas.
 It is a large, well-equipped, outdoor playground featuring a variety of multi-coloured swings.

-LA GRANXA DO XESTO PARK
+GRANXA DO XESTO PARK

 A 20-minute walk from the old town, it features woodland, meadows and small artificial lakes.
 It has 3 km of walks, a children’s playground, Tyrolean traverse, sports facilities and a pleasant wooden cafeteria-restaurant with wonderful views of the city.